Podcast: Play in new window | Download

 Creating a listening-based culture is a foundational step toward fostering inclusivity and equity in your organization.
-BPI group’s Brenda Wensil and Kathryn Heath discuss just how to do this with cultural assessments in our latest Taking the Lead Shortcast.
+Bravanti’s Brenda Wensil and Kathryn Heath discuss just how to do this with cultural assessments in our latest Taking the Lead Shortcast.

 Transcript: Building a Listening-Based Culture, with Dr. Kathryn Heath